SmithBradleyC/jsPsych_Online_Experiments/README.md

 - Once you press the commit button, you have saved all of those file changes to you Git repository.
 You can revert back to any commit that you want but I'll leave it up to you to Google how.
 - After pressing the commit button and allowing the program to finish saving, there should be a tab at the top of the screen that says "Push origin".
 This means to save all the changes you just made locally onto your GitHub repository.
 Click on that tab and wait for the repository to be backed-up to GitHub

-# GONE UP TO HERE SO FAR

-### Running the Experiment

-Simply by forking the original repository of this experiment you should be set up to run the experiment with minimal changes.
-We have broken this process into three steps:

 #### Hosting the Experiment

-With your forked copy of the repository it should be a simple matter of turning on GitHub pages in order to host our version of the experiment.
+With your forked copy of the repository it should be a simple matter of turning on GitHub pages in order to host the experiment.
 To do so do the following:
-- Navigate to your repository (github.com/YourYourGitHubUsername/OCSWinter2020)
+- Navigate to your repository (github.com/YourYourGitHubUsername/jsPsych_Online_Experiments)
-- Click on the "Settings" tab near the top of the screen (github.com/YourGitHubUsername/OCSWinter2020/settings)
+- Click on the "Settings" tab near the top of the screen (github.com/YourGitHubUsername/jsPsych_Online_Experiments/settings)
 - Ensure your repository is public (select the "Manage access" tab on the left)
 - Return to the "Settings" page
 - Scroll down to the GitHub Pages section of the page
 - Enable GitHub Pages by changing the source to the master branch
 - You do not need to select a theme
 - In a few minutes the pages site should be published.
-The URL will appear at the top of the GitHub Pages section (https://<i></i>YourGitHubUsername.github.io/OCSWinter2020)
+The URL will appear at the top of the GitHub Pages section (https://<i></i>YourGitHubUsername.github.io/jsPsych_Online_Experiments)
 - Going to this URL will begin the experiment as it is hosted on your GitHub repository
 - Any changes to files in your GitHub repository will affect the experiment, but it may take a few minutes for those changes to be reflected on the Pages URL (it is not instantaneous)

-#### Collecting the Data
+#### Collecting the Data Remotely

 Unfortunately GitHub pages is only for static websites so we can't directly save the data on your repository.
 Instead we will save the data to Google's Firebase servers.
-We will explain how to do this with this particular experiment but we learned this process from the instructions found on [Matt Crump's FirebaseDemo](https://crumplab.github.io/jspsychrexamples/FirebaseDemo/Instructions_FirebaseDemo.html) repository.
+I will explain how to do this with this particular experiment but I learned this process from the instructions found on [Matt Crump's FirebaseDemo](https://crumplab.github.io/jspsychrexamples/FirebaseDemo/Instructions_FirebaseDemo.html).

 - Create an account with firebase https://firebase.google.com/ (free unless you need lots of data or other options).
-You may not want this associated with your "personal" google account.
+You may or may not want this associated with your "personal" google account.
 - Create a new project:
   - Go to Console (top, right hand side of the screen)
   - "Create a project"